-- it can be demonstrated through site review and/or an Environmental Impact Study that the hydrologic function of the wetland will not be negatively impacted. - 8.4.3.3 Development associated with existing commercial or industrial uses, and/or development into the water table will be permitted within 120 metres of a designated Provincially Significant Wetland provided that: - development will be setback from the wetland boundary by at least 30 metres; and, - it can be demonstrated through an Environmental Impact Study that there will be no negative impact on the hydrologic function of the wetland. - 8.4.3.4 New commercial, industrial or institutional uses will be permitted within 120 metres of a designated Provincially Significant Wetland provided that: - development will be setback from the wetland boundary by at least 30 metres; and - it can be demonstrated through an Environmental Impact Study that there will be no negative impact on the hydrologic function of the wetland. - 8.4.3.5 New residential or structural agricultural development OR development associated with an existing commercial or industrial use will be permitted within 30 metres of a non-provincially significant wetland on an existing lot(s) provided that: - it is not feasible to locate the development at least 30 metres away from the wetland boundary; - it can be demonstrated through a site review and/or an Environmental Impact Study that there will be no negative impact on the hydrologic function of the wetland.
+If the above noted requirements cannot be met an Environmental Impact Study will be required that demonstrates no negative impact on the hydrologic function of the wetland.

+- 7.4.4.4 New commercial, industrial or institutional uses will be permitted within 120 metres of a designated Provincially Significant Wetland provided that: - development will be setback from the wetland boundary by at least 30 metres; and - it can be demonstrated through an Environmental Impact Study that there will be no negative impact on the hydrologic function of the wetland. - 7.4.4.5 New residential or structural agricultural development OR development associated with an existing commercial or industrial use will be permitted within 30 metres of a non-provincially significant wetland on an existing lot(s) provided that: - it is not feasible to locate the development at least 30 metres away from the wetland boundary; - it can be demonstrated through a site review and/or an Environmental Impact Study that there will be no negative impact on the hydrologic function of the wetland.